Cherreads

 "The what?"
 Maddie asked, wiping sweat from her neck.

-The big man said it again.
+The big man repeated it.
 Slower this time.

 "Did he say Pacific?"
 Don asked, his voice tight.